1. Card-based solution.

 In fact, customers don’t even have to show their mobile phone.
 By linking one or more of their payment cards or a mobile wallet to the app, and when they pay, the points will be automatically added to the relevant loyalty scheme.

 Again, a full suite of reports is available to each participating retailer on their members including transactional data, average spend, geographical location and many, more

 4. Blockchain Will Transform Customer Loyalty Programme

-Blockchain is the technology behind bitcoin and offers some great opportunities for loyalty.
+One of the new loyalty program trends is Blockchain.
+This is the technology behind bitcoin and offers some great opportunities for loyalty.

 Blockchain enables a ledger of transactions to be shared across a network of participants.
 When a new digital transaction occurs (for example, a loyalty point is issued, redeemed, or exchanged), a unique algorithm-generated token is created and assigned to that transaction.